Nonchalants/Portfolio/Midterm Lab Task 2/Readme.md

-# Midterm Lab Project: Data Cleaning and Transformation Using Power Query Editor
+use# Midterm Lab Project: Data Cleaning and Transformation Using Power Query Editor

 ## Overview